Sinus symptoms · antibiotic assessment

 What is assessed during the appointment?

-The visit focuses on duration, severity, one-sided symptoms, general condition, fever, clinical findings and whether tests or onward assessment are needed.
+The visit focuses on duration, severity, one-sided symptoms, overall condition, fever, clinical findings and whether tests or further assessment are needed.
 Often the best treatment is symptomatic care and clear safety-netting.
-If bacterial disease is likely, antibiotics may be justified.

 The antibiotic decision is not based on the colour of mucus alone.

-With sinus symptoms, I mainly assess duration, severity, one-sidedness, general condition and whether symptoms worsened again after first improving.
+With sinus symptoms, I mainly assess duration, severity, one-sidedness, overall condition and whether symptoms worsened again after first improving.
 Coloured mucus or nasal blockage alone does not make antibiotics useful.

 Other appointment situations